Romney returns show low tax rate; questions linger

 Romney's estimated net worth is $190 million to $250 million.
 "Governor Romney's investments are reported and taxed in full compliance with U.S. tax laws," said Romney campaign counsel Ben Ginsberg on a conference call with reporters.

-They said that Romney's holdings include amounts in funds based in the Cayman Islands and other overseas entities.
+They said Romney's holdings also include amounts in funds based in the Cayman Islands and other overseas entities.

 The Cayman holdings and holdings in a Swiss bank account - closed in 2010 after an adviser decided it could be politically embarrassing to Romney - were reported on tax returns and were not vehicles to avoid taxes, the advisers said.

-Brad Malt, who oversees the Romney blind trusts, said on the conference call that Romney's wife's trust had a $3 million bank account at UBS AG, the Swiss bank giant.
-Malt said he closed the bank account in late 2010.
+Brad Malt, who oversees the Romney blind trusts, said on the conference call that Romney's wife's trust had a $3 million bank account at UBS AG, the Swiss banking giant.
+Malt told Reuters he closed the UBS account in late 2010.

+"I am aware that there have been some allegations recently that some Swiss bank accounts have been used to evade taxes - I would like to emphasize that this account is not ... one of those," Malt said.

 Asked why Romney was not releasing tax records for the years in the 1980s and 1990s in which he made his fortune at Bain, Ginsberg said the two years covered by the tax returns should give a broad picture of Romney's financial situation.